telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

         gridElement.children(".k-grid-content").height(newHeight - otherElementsHeight);
     });

-The [help article on how to resize the Grid when the window is resized](/web/grid/how-to/Layout/resize-grid-when-the-window-is-resized) contains a runnable example of the discussed scenario.
+The [help article on how to resize the Grid when the window is resized]({% slug howto_resize_whenthe_windowis_resized_grid %}) contains a runnable example of the discussed scenario.

 ### Loading Indicator

 The Grid internally uses the [`kendo.ui.progress`](/api/javascript/ui/ui#methods-progress) method to display a loading overlay during remote `read` requests.
 If the scrolling Grid functionality is disabled, the overlay is displayed over the whole Grid.
 If scrolling is enabled, the overlay is displayed over the scrollable data area.

 If the scrolling Grid functionality is enabled and the Grid has no height, the data area will initially have a zero height, which will make the loading overlay invisible during the first remote request.
 This issue can be resolved in two ways: either set a Grid height, or apply a `min-height` style to the `div.k-grid-content` element.
-For more information, refer to the [the example of setting the height within certain limits](/web/grid/appearance#allow-the-grid-height-to-vary-within-certain-limits)).
+For more information, refer to the [the example of setting the height within certain limits](#let-the-height-vary-within-limits).

 ## Columns